Section detail

 - Employer directed:

-- The WCB considers travel employer directed if:
+- The WCB considers travel to be employer directed if any of the following apply:

-- It is a specific requirement of employment duties (e.g., transporting goods, field staff, etc.).
+- It is a specific requirement of employment (e.g., transporting goods, field staff, etc.),

-- The worker is required to travel between work sites during and outside normal work hours.
+- The worker is required to travel between work sites during and outside normal work hours, or

 - The worker is expected to respond to an emergency call.
 Coverage begins from the time the worker is notified of the emergency and includes travel to and from the emergency site.
 POL 01/2016, Injuries – Responding to Work-Related Emergencies, will apply.

-- If the worker’s travel is determined to be under the employer’s control or employer-directed:
+- If a worker’s travel is determined to be under the employer’s control or employer-directed:

-- Coverage applies if the worker was travelling on a practical and reasonable route to the work site.
+- Coverage applies if the worker was travelling on a practical and reasonable route to the work site and

-- Coverage will also be extended to basic comfort needs (e.g., rest stops and meals) that are reasonably close to the route of travel.
-Each situation will be considered on a case by case basis.
+- Coverage will also be extended to basic comfort needs (e.g., rest stops and meals) that are practical and reasonably close to the route of travel.
+Each situation will be considered on a case-by-case basis.

-- Injuries incurred during travel may also be covered in the following situations:
+- Injuries that occur during travel may also be covered in the following situations:

-- The worker responds to an emergency situation encountered in the course of employment.
+- If the worker responds to an emergency situation encountered in the course of employment.
 POL 07/2009, Injuries – Workers Acting as Good Samaritans, will apply.

-- The worker is injured while travelling as a union delegate.
-POL 03/1999, Coverage – Trade Unions, will apply.
+- If the worker is injured while travelling as a union delegate.
+POL 03/1998, Coverage – Trade Unions, will apply.

 Temporary lodgings